Sockz00/Sockz00/README.md

 # Hello..
-### Im Ben, I just made this account so not much here yet..
+### Im sockz, I just made this account so not much here yet..
 ## 🌟 About Me

 - Guitarist in a band — I play at local festivals!